 Figure 5 shows the S-parameters for three different adhesive lengths L_a .
-When L_a is small, i.e. $L_a = 1$ mm, only one resonant peak is observed at the cut-off-frequency f_c , due to the very small group velocity of the dispersive ultrasound mode.
+When L_a is small, i.e., $L_a = 1$ mm, only one resonant peak is observed at the cutoff-frequency f_c , due to the very small group velocity of the dispersive ultrasound mode.
 As L_a increases to 10 mm, four additional resonant peaks appear above f_c .
-Below f_c , the S41 curve only has a slight"bulge" at around 100 kHz, as highlighted by the red circle.
+Below f_c , the S41 curve only has a slight "bulge" at around 100 kHz, as highlighted by the circle.
 However, it is difficult to discern whether it is a resonant peak or not.
 At $L_a = 50$ mm, the number of resonance peaks increased dramatically above f_c .
-In addition, there are clear resonant peaks below f_c , e.g. at
+In addition, there are clear resonant peaks below f_c , e.g., at 83, 130, 178 kHz, etc. It is interesting to note that the resonant peak at f_c exists regardless of the adhesive length L_a while the other resonant peaks change locations with L_a and the number of resonant peaks increases with L_a .
+We suspect that the resonance peaks are related to the ultrasound waves being bounced back and forth between the two free edges of the superstrate.
+If this hypothesis is true, the resonance frequencies would be functions of the propagation speed and the bonding length.
+This explains why a resonance peak exists at the cutoff frequency f_c with any bonding length because of the low propagation speed at f_c .
+Verifying such a hypothesis, however, would require more extensive investigations and will be a subject of future study.
+The S21 curve displays a few notches at high frequencies.
+These notches represent the antiresonances, which is similar to the ultrasound spectrum generated using a surface bonded piezoelectric wafer active transducer [5,49].
+Notice also that these notches have very narrow bandwidths.
+In order to observe these notches experimentally, broadband frequency-domain measurements, such as laser ultrasonics, may be needed and will be a subject of future study.

-Figure 5: effect of adhesive length L_a on the S-parameters of the ultrasound coupler; (a) $L_a = 1$ mm; (b) $L_a = 10$ mm; (c) $L_a = 50$ mm.
+Fig. 5 Effect of adhesive length L_a on the S-parameters of the ultrasound coupler: (a) $L_a = 1 \text{ mm}$, (b) $L_a = 10 \text{ mm}$, and (c) $L_a = 50 \text{ mm}$